 WARA has approximately 150 members and each year our club is involved in providing communications at Public Service events, Emergency Communications for the Red Cross, and providing Training Courses for those wishing to become hams.
 In addition, WARA has a Monday Night Net which includes Swap and Shop.
 WARA also participates in the annual ARRL Field Day where we test our equipment and skills under simulated emergency conditions.
 Click on the WARA Departments menu item for more information.

-WARA also has a number of 2 m, 6 m, 220 MHz and 70 cm Repeater Stations in and around the Greater Victoria area as well as Autopatch phone service for WARA members.
+We have a number of 2 m, 6 m, 220 MHz and 70 cm Repeater Stations in and around the Greater Victoria area as well as Autopatch phone service for WARA members.
 There is also an evolving HamWAN network on higher WiFi data frequencies and microwave.
 As a member of WARA, you are encouraged to use the repeater system, the IRLP nodes and phone patch, participate in nets, come to meetings, offer to sit on the board, chair committees and help organize events.
 We want you to feel free to ask questions, ask for help and get to know your fellow members.
 WARA has a long and proud history of public service.
 From marshalling of marathons and assisting with the Swiftsure Race to providing emergency communications, there are many opportunities for you to get involved.
 If you want to do something for your community and for the club, volunteer.
 Your help is always appreciated.